Juliana M. Snelling

 In 2011 she was recognized by the Bermuda Government as one of the 100 Women honorees, an award that highlights the achievements of 100 women in Bermuda who have had a positive impact on the Island of Bermuda in the business sector.

 She is the author of the Bermuda Chapter of Carter-Ruck on Libel and Privacy (6th ed.
-2010), Reed Elsevier (UK) Ltd. and author of the Bermuda Chapter of The Employment Law Review (8th-12th eds.
-(2017-2021), Law Research Business Ltd. (UK).
+2010), Reed Elsevier (UK) Ltd. and author of the Bermuda Chapter of The Employment Law Review (8th-16th eds.
+(2017-2023), Law Research Business Ltd. / Lexology in-Depth.

 When not lawyering, Ms. Snelling, through Canterbury Law’s support resources, founded and continues to lead two community-action initiatives:

-• The Grateful Bread (2017), a group of volunteers who donates clothes and household goods to the less fortunate in Bermuda each quarter at a social celebration, bringing together residents from all racial and social backgrounds to help heal divisions in society; and
+• The Grateful Bread (2017), a group of volunteers that donates clothes, household, and other goods to the less fortunate in Bermuda in regular free giveaway events, bringing together residents from all racial and social backgrounds to help heal divisions in society; and

-• SPS.bm (Support Public Schools, Bermuda) whose mission is to garner the private sector’s support to equip public school students with the instructional resources they need for a better-quality education.
+• SPS.bm (Support Public Schools, Bermuda) whose mission is to equip public school students with the instructional resources they need for a better-quality education.
 In 2019 SPS.bm was selected by The Bermudian magazine as the winner of their Public and Service Award in the category of Company Community Project.
+SPS was selected as a Meritus Foundation Fellow for 2024.
+This award recognizes community leaders helping People and Planet and demonstrating values of passion, courage, humility, and empathy.

 Site Managed by: Delta Decisions Inc.